-When run as ddns-confgen, the generated key is accompanied by configuration text and instructions that can be used with nsupdate and named when setting up dynamic DNS, including an example update-policy statement.
+The key name can specified using -k parameter and defaults to ddns-key.
+The generated key is accompanied by configuration text and instructions that can be used with nsupdate and named when setting up dynamic DNS, including an example update-policy statement.
 (This usage is similar to the rndc-confgen command for setting up command-channel security.)